David Wilder (activist)

-David Wilder is an American leader of Israeli settlers and the spokesman for The Committee of The Jewish Community of Hebron.
+David Wilder is an American leader of Israeli settlers and was the spokesman for The Committee of The Jewish Community of Hebron.

 History

 David Wilder was born in New Jersey in the United States in 1954, and graduated from Case Western Reserve University with a BA in History and teacher certification in 1976.
-He went to Israel in 1974 and studied in Yeshiva for over eight years.
-He worked at Yeshivat Shavei Hebron in a Public Relations capacity.
+He went to Israel in 1974 and studied in yeshiva for over eight years.
+He worked at Yeshiva Shavei Hebron (website here) in a public relations capacity.
 He has worked at Hebrew University and Yeshivat Mercaz HaRav.
 For the Israeli settlers of Hebron, he is the spokesperson for the community, in Israel and internationally.

-David Wilder announced his resignation from the Hebron Community organization, effective April 1, 2015.
+David Wilder announced his resignation from the Hebron community organization, effective April 1, 2015.
 Presently he is Executive Director of Eretz.Org.